 Throughout human history there have been tales of humans metamorphosing into beasts of the night, usually through means of sin or black magic.
 But predominantly in Eastern Europe, the recurring theme drawn out is of a man infected with a curse than urns him into a shadow of his former self.
 A Veritable monster who salivates for the kill and howls at the moon like a wild dog.

-Modern takes on the legend suggest that werewolves are in fact caused by a rabies-like virus being passed through victims in scratches and bites, slowly turning them in the space of a month into werewolves themselves.
+Modern takes on the legend suggest that werewolves are in fact caused by a rabies-like virus being passed through victims in scratches and bites, slowly turning them in the space of a mouth into werewolves themselves.
 In some types, or breeds of werewolves, the disease can actually be transmitted from parent to child.

 However, different types of werewolves exist, much like different dog breeds exist.
 Some resemble humans with fur on their bodies, while others fully transform into wolf-like creatures, running around on the hunt on four limbs like a true wolf would.